bolee222/hugo-bolee/content/bid.md

 - Likely sponsors
 - Any direction/theme change you would envisage and any new features/tracks you would like to include

-Deadline for bids to host TEI 2024: **1 November 2021**.
+Deadline for bids to host TEI 2024: **1st December 2021**.
 The TEI Steering Committee will then take the final decision in February after TEI2022.

 Please email your proposal as a PDF document to **<sc-chairs@tei.acm.org>**